Childhood Practice NC (SCQF Level 6)

 English Proficiency Requirements

-To enable our students to have the best opportunity to achieve this course, applicants for whom English is an additional language require an existing English language certificate at IELTS Level 5.5 or equivalent.
-Alternatively, additional language applicants will be required to undertake an English Language Assessment at College.
+To give our students the best opportunity to succeed in this course, applicants for whom English is an additional language must have an English language certificate at IELTS Level 5.5 or equivalent.
+Alternatively, applicants from non-English-speaking countries will be required to undertake an English Language Assessment at College.
 There will be a cost of £20 for this test unless you are in receipt of Job Seekers Allowance, Working Tax Credit, Housing Benefit, Disability Benefit or Income Support or if you are an asylum seeker or refugee.Progression and Articulation Routes

 - HNC Childhood Practice (SCQF Level 7), Part-time or Full-time, SVQ Level 3 SSCYP